 Each year, new radiologist residents repeat the same mistakes as their previous counterparts.
-These mistakes often make the radiology resident feel ridiculous and appear ignorant to the emergency department physicians and hospital staff.
-I thought it was high time to get these common mistakes out in the open so you can avoid them and you don’t have to feel ridiculous too.
-So, here we go!!!
+These mistakes often make radiology residents feel ridiculous and appear ignorant to the emergency department physicians and hospital staff.
+I thought it was high time to get these common mistakes out in the open to avoid them, so you don’t have to feel ridiculous.
+Here we go!!!

 Uterus Vs. Prostate Gland

-No one ever seems to tell the neophyte radiologists that on occasion, enlarged prostate glands can look like uteri and vice versa.
+No one ever seems to tell the neophyte radiology residents that, on occasion, enlarged prostate glands can look like uteri and vice versa.
 Invariably, we get a call from the downstairs physician- “How can this patient have a uterus?
 He is a male!!!”
 It happens every year.
 How can you prevent this from happening to you?
 Just look at the sex in the patient description region, silly!

 Hydronephrosis Vs. Obstruction